 The old joke that "economists exist to make weathermen look good" may feel especially relevant today.
 So far, 2025 has proven just how unpredictable the near-term outlook can be.
-To start the year, the markets responded to two largely unexpected events: the emergence of DeepSeek, a new and allegedly cost-competitive Chinese Al model, and U.S. President Trump's decision to initiate a trade war with Canada, its closest ally.
+To start the year, the markets responded to two largely unexpected events: the emergence of DeepSeek, a new and allegedly cost-competitive Chinese AI model, and U.S. President Trump's decision to initiate a trade war with Canada, its closest ally.
 While tariffs weren't entirely unanticipated given Trump's campaign rhetoric, what followed was surprising.
 The tariffs were initially deferred in February, then implemented in March, only to be adjusted days later, signalling that we have entered a period of heightened unpredictability under the new U.S. administration.
 The Financial Times recently highlighted the "forecasting paradox"-the idea that the value of a forecast is not in its accuracy, but in whether it prompts useful action: "The problem with forecasts is that some are right, some are wrong, and by the time we know which is which, it's too late."
 It's a fair perspective and one that reinforces the importance of diversification and discipline in portfolio management.
 A diversified approach recognizes that markets, like the near-term outlook, are inherently unpredictable-and that one of the best ways to navigate this uncertainty is to prepare for multiple possible outcomes.
 A well-diversified portfolio can adapt to different environments and evolving scenarios.
 Investors face many factors beyond our control-tariffs, trade wars, interest rates, inflation and economic growth-while near-term narratives, whatever the forecast of the day, can sometimes tempt investors to react in haste.
 More often than not, it is the investor's emotional reactions to these uncontrollable events that can have a greater negative impact on longer-term outcomes.
 These events may signal broader shifts taking place today.
 The evolving tariff situation should serve as a wake-up call that "forewarned is not necessarily forearmed."
 Just as diversification is important in portfolio management, it's equally critical in trade.
 Overreliance on a single partner (see page 3) has left Canada vulnerable in this new era of rising national protectionism.
 There is a lot of work to be done on the economic and trade front to strengthen Canada's position to be less vulnerable.
-From an investing perspective, as an advisor, I continue to thoughtfully assess the developments and their potential impact on portfolios.
-Similarly, for many years the dominance of top U.S. technology players remained relatively unchallenged and DeepSeek's emergence is a reminder that disruption is inevitable in any innovation cycle, as technology continues to advance at an unprecedented rate.
-While the near term has always been uncertain, if the first months of 2025 are any indication, the next four years are likely to bring considerable unpredictability.
-One of the keys will be to focus beyond the immediate noise and maintain a broader perspective.
-While challenges undoubtedly lie ahead, as with any cycle, the seasons change, the clouds pass and sunny skies return once again.
-1. https://www.ft.com/content/ad6ba0c5-9937-41db-8dd9-b98323acdca9 ■ Income Tax Season: Recent Updates 2024 Tax Year Filing: Clarifying Capital Gains Inclusion Confusion It is personal income tax season once again, and taxpayers reporting capital gains for 2024 now have some clarity.
-Taxpayers reporting capital gains for the 2024 tax year were provided with clarity when the federal government deferred the proposed capital gains inclusion rate increase to January 1, 2026.
-Draft legislation was tabled last September but never passed.
-To start the year, the Canada Revenue Agency (CRA) confirmed it would administer the changes as proposed.
-However, the Canadian Taxpayers Federation filed a legal challenge to contest its approach, and the government since announced the deferral.
-The CRA will grant relief in respect of late-filing penalties and interest until June 2, 2025, for individual filers, and until May 1, 2025, for trust filers, to provide taxpayers reporting capital gains extra time to meet their tax filing obligations.1 In addition to this change, here are other recent changes that taxpayers should be aware of:
+From an investing perspective, as advisors, we continue to thoughtfully assess the developments and their potential impact on portfolios.
+Similarly, for many years the dominance of top U.S. technology players remained In This Issue Clarifying Capital Gains Inclusion Confusion 2 Be Aware of the Impact of Currency Risk 2 How Many Digital Accounts Do You Hold?
+3 Estate Planning Wisdom From Warren Buffett 4